 Most people have large amounts of Omega-6 fatty acids stored in their body fat and in all the cell membranes throughout their body, and it can take a while to remove and replace them with healthier fats.
 So stay the course!
 Reaping the benefits from an optimal Omega-6 to Omega-3 ratio is a process that requires long-term diet and lifestyle changes – most people find that making changes gradually over time works best, so be patient and stick with it.

 Want to know what else you can do to improve your overall health and well-being?

 Check out my Roadmap To Optimal Health, and begin/continue walking the path outlined there.

 Work With Me

-And if you’re thinking you might like me to walk that path alongside you, schedule yourself a free Initial Inquiry phone call so we can talk about your health goals and issues and see if we’re a good fit! 😊
+Not a patient of mine yet but thinking you might like to be?
+Great!
+Schedule yourself a free Discovery Call so we can talk about your health goals and issues and see if we’re likely to be a good fit! 😊